louisejuliedelhaye/SANDI/README.md

 # <img src="https://github.com/user-attachments/assets/b1fa9c0e-d914-40fc-b6b8-83716b975e52" width="23">  SANDI
 SANDI is a free, open-source software designed for oceanography and sedimentology.
 It can be used to extract suspended particles from high-resolution underwater images (on a single image or on a batch) and to extract gravels (> 1 mm) from a laboratory image, in order to measure their size and shape and to compute some statistics.
-Users can choose to download the full code and run the ‘main’ file, or they can download the latest release of the software as an executable, which is self-contained.

 ***Disclaimer**: This is an alpha version of the software, and it may therefore still contain some errors or malfunctions.
 In the TODO document, you can see the improvements planned for future versions, but any additional feedback or suggestion is welcome and appreciated, as we hope to make it a collaboratively improving tool.*